 In an effort to halt the outbreak of COVID-19, a number of countries, including the United States, United Kingdom and Italy, have placed significant restrictions on travel.
-In the U.S. and U.K, our office-based employees have been working from home since early March 2020.
+While some restrictions have been relaxed since the beginning of the pandemic, many restrictions are still in place.
+In the U.S. and U.K, our office-based employees have been primarily working from home since March 2020.
+In September 2020, we opened our Boston and London offices to allow for limited access to employees in accordance with local ordinances, although there is no assurance that we will be able to continue such access if the COVID-19 pandemic escalates.
 Limitations on travel and other social distancing measures may have an effect on our preclinical and clinical activities and regulatory timelines.
-While our clinical sites are still treating patients in studies for OTL-201, OTL-103 and OTL-200 (for the treatment of mucopolysaccharidosis type IIIA (MPS-IIIA), Wiskott-Aldrich syndrome (WAS) and metachromatic leukodystrophy (MLD), respectively), these centers are devoting significant resources to patients with COVID-19, which could limit their ability to enroll additional patients in ongoing clinical studies.
-While we believe we have enrolled and treated enough patients to support regulatory filings for OTL-200 in the U.S. and EU, COVID-19-related impacts are likely to shift the enrollment timeline for our OTL-201 trial for the treatment of MPS-IIIA by at least three months.
+While our clinical sites are still treating and following up with patients in clinical trials, these centers are also devoting significant resources to patients with COVID-19, which could limit their ability to enroll additional patients in ongoing clinical studies.
+While we believe we have enrolled and treated enough patients to support regulatory filings for Libmeldy in the U.S. and EU, COVID-19-related impacts shifted the enrollment timeline for our OTL-201 trial for the treatment of MPS-IIIA by three months.

 Travel and stay-at-home orders could adversely affect our contract manufacturers and third-party logistics providers.
 To date, our third-party contract development and manufacturing organization (CDMO) partners have continued to operate at or near normal levels.
 While we currently do not anticipate any interruptions, it is possible that the COVID-19 pandemic and response efforts may have an impact in the future on our and/or our third-party suppliers and CDMO partners' ability to manufacture our products in development.
-The treatment site for Strimvelis®, our European Medicines Agency-approved gene therapy for the treatment of ADA-SCID, postponed scheduling and treating any non-urgent patients with the therapy, however, expects to resume such treatments in June 2020.
+The treatment site for Strimvelis, our European Medicines Agency-approved gene therapy for the treatment of ADA-SCID, initially postponed scheduling and treating any non-urgent patients with the therapy for approximately three months, from March to June 2020.
 We have reviewed the collectability and valuation of our assets through the date of financial statement issuance and did not identify any significant recoverability concerns or impairments.
-Any prolonged material disruptions to our employees, suppliers, CDMOs, vendors, or patients could impact our operating results and could lead to impairments; however, there have been no material impairments to date.
+Any prolonged material disruptions to our employees, suppliers, CDMOs, vendors, or patients could impact our operating results and could lead to impairments.
+To date the Company has recorded impairments on long-lived assets that are due to a combination of a corporate restructuring and COVID-19 market impacts (see Note 8 of condensed consolidated financial statements).
 The capital markets have experienced significant volatility as a result of the pandemic and our ability to access the capital markets could be impacted if disruptions in the capital markets continue.

-For additional information on the various risks posed by the COVID-19 pandemic, please read Item 1A.
-Risk Factors included in this report.
+For additional information on the various risks posed by the COVID-19 pandemic, please the section titled "Item 1A.
+Risk Factors" included in this report.